marcomole00/sweng2-rp-mole/report.md

 The Kubernetes configuration language is expressed in YAML or JSON format, and it consists of a set of declarative statements that describe the desired state of the Kubernetes resources.
 These statements include specifications for the containers that run within the resources, as well as other settings such as environment variables, ports, and volumes.

-One of the key features of the Kubernetes configuration language is that it allows you to define resources as code, which means that you can store your application configuration in version control systems and apply it to multiple environments.
-This approach ensures consistency and reduces the potential for human error when deploying and managing Kubernetes applications.

-The scope of this report is to analyze the configuration (not true->) options of the language.
+In this report I'll explore how the declarative language is used to define the main kubernetes objects.
+Then I'll propose a mechanism for simplifying the process of writing correct configurations of Pods.

 ## How kubernetes works